Production Function Approach to Analyz ...

 A direct quote involves the domestic currency as the price currency and the foreign currency as the base currency, while an indirect quote is the reverse.

-For instance, if we quote the currency exchange rate as A/B, it implies that one unit of currency B buys a certain number of units of currency A. In this case, currency A is the price currency, and B is the base currency.
+In the quoting convention A/B, one unit of currency B buys a certain number of units of currency A. Currency A is the price currency, and B is the base currency.
+(Note that the base currency is normally set to a quantity of one.)

 A direct currency quote considers domestic currency as the price currency and foreign currency as the base currency.
-For instance, a French investor will view EUR/USD as the direct euro-US dollar exchange rate quoted in terms of the number of euros per dollar.
+For instance, a French investor will view EUR/USD as the direct euro-US dollar exchange rate quoted in terms of the number of euros per dollar with the EUR as the price currency and the dollar as the foreign currency.
 Specifically, if EUR/USD = 1.2310, implies that 1 USD costs 1.2310 EUR.

 In the case of the indirect quote, the domestic currency is the base currency, and the foreign currency is the price currency.
-For instance, the direct quote EUR/USD = 1.2310 has a corresponding indirect tax of 1/ EUR/USD = USD/EUR = 0.8123.
-It implies that 1EUR costs 0.8113 dollars.
+For instance, for the above French investor, the direct quote EUR/USD = 1.2310 has a corresponding indirect quote of 1/ EUR/USD = USD/EUR = 0.8123, and in this indirect quote case, the EUR (domestic currency) is the base currency, and the dollar (foreign currency) is the price currency.
+Therefore, an indirect quote of 0.8123 implies that 1EUR costs 0.8113 dollars.

 The professional FX market does not use the terms ‘direct’ or ‘indirect’ due to the varying domestic and foreign currencies based on one’s location.